Love You to Death (2019 film): Production

 Harden was brought on to portray the character of Camile, who is based on Dee Dee Blanchard.
-Harden was not aware of Blanchard's murder and had not heard of Munchausen's by proxy, whereas her co-star Emily Skeggs was familiar with both as she was a fan of true crime.
+Harden was not aware of Blanchard's murder and had not heard of Munchausen's syndrome by proxy, whereas her co-star Emily Skeggs was familiar with both as she was a fan of true crime.
 While filming Skeggs spent about two and a half hours each day getting the bald cap applied to her head while Harden had to wear body padding for portions of the movie.

 Release

-Love You To Death first aired on the Lifetime channel on January 26, 2019.
+Love You to Death first aired on the Lifetime channel on January 26, 2019.